MislavJaksic/Knowledge-Repository/ProgrammingLanguages/Python2.x/README.md

 return statement

 - ExcellentLibraries: Python is well know for its excellent libraries.
 Consult this small list before developing your own

+- Frameworks: they make abstractions easy.
+Use them if you intend to do exactly what you want you to do